teleivo/cs143/assignments/PA4J/README.md

   * add all illegal places where SELF_TYPE cannot be used to ./testdata-err/self-type.cl
     * add static dispatch to disallowed test
   * handle self in object expression?
+  * support SELF_TYPE in join
   * check I support all places where its allowed

+> The type SELF TYPE is used to refer to the type of the self variable.

+> The exception to this
+rule is the identifier self, which is implicitly bound in every class.

+dispatch
+> the method f in class C is invoked, with the value of e0 bound to self in the body of f

 attention
 > A use of SELF_TYPE always refers to any subtype of the